Reader Question · Career Development

 • Before and after sessions.
 If you found a talk interesting, the person who asked a good question from the audience is usually worth two minutes of your time afterward.
 “I liked your question — how does that play out in your org?” is the entire opener.

 • The speakers’ downtime.
-Most conference speakers hang around for ten minutes after their session.
-They are disproportionately approachable because they expect it.
+Most speakers hang around for ten minutes after their session.
+They’re disproportionately approachable because they expect it.
 One specific, substantive question, not a fan moment.

 • Your own company’s booth, table, or lunch.
 Your colleagues are trying to network too.
 Stand near them and be introduced.
-Warm intros from colleagues are the easiest conversations of the whole conference.
+Warm intros are the easiest conversations of the whole conference.

 • The airport or the hotel gym.
-Serious — some of the best conversations I ever had at conferences were in Ubers to airports.
-Everyone is tired, out of performance mode, and willing to talk honestly.
+Some of the best conversations I ever had at conferences were in Ubers to airports.
+Everyone is tired, out of performance mode, willing to talk honestly.

 • Structured small-groups.
 Roundtables, dinners, workshops.
 Anything that forces a small group to spend 90 minutes together is a much better bet than an open mixer.